Sabeem101/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: deletes the directory 'my first directory'
 10-back: changes the working directory to the previous one
 11-lists: lists all files in the current directory and the parent of the working directory and the '/boot' directory in long format
+12-file type: prints the type of the file named iamafile